Intel shares surge after Q1 2026 earnings, increasing the risk of a short-term correction

 The company faced its first major setback during the dot-com bubble in 2000, when demand for PCs and servers plummeted.
 Management had increased production without anticipating the downturn, resulting in oversupply and falling prices.
 As a result, Intel was compelled to scale back production, cut costs, and develop a recovery program.
 Following the crisis, the technology market rebounded, reviving demand for Intel’s products and helping the company recover from the downturn.

 The next major test came in 2021.
-A surge in demand for semiconductor products during the COVID-19 pandemic in 2020 drove increased production, leading to market oversaturation and a subsequent drop in prices, which, in turn, hit Intel’s revenue.
+A surge in demand for semiconductor products during the COVID-19 pandemic in 2020 drove increased production, resulting in market oversaturation and a subsequent price drop, which, in turn, hit Intel’s revenue.
 However, the company’s challenges did not end there.

 In 2023, Intel faced fierce competition from AMD and NVIDIA, whose products outperformed Intel’s processors and graphics solutions in both performance and energy efficiency.
 A key factor behind this loss of competitiveness was the previous management’s focus on business strategy and financial performance at the expense of engineering investment, leading to delays in transitioning to more advanced 7- and 5-nanometre technologies – already mastered by Taiwan Semiconductor Manufacturing Company (NYSE: TSM), which produces chips for NVIDIA and AMD.